 Top 10 fatal start-up mistakes

-With warnings of a second global financial crisis and consumers at home who refuse to part with their cash, it may seem like hard times are ahead for Australian small businesses.
+With eye-watering stock market falls across the world and consumers at home who refuse to part with their cash, it may seem like hard times are ahead for small businesses.

-These figures, and latest turmoil in Europe, shouldn’t cause start-ups to panic – indeed, there are very positive factors such as the relative strength of the Australian economy and the ease of starting up – but it is perhaps more important than ever to avoid making potentially business-wrecking mistakes.
+The latest turmoil in the financial markets shouldn’t cause start-ups to panic – indeed, there are very positive factors such as the relative strength of the Australian economy and the ease of starting up – but it is perhaps more important than ever to avoid making potentially business-wrecking mistakes.

-We’ve spoken to the experts to compile the 10 mistakes your business can’t afford to make in the current climate.
+We’ve compiled the 10 mistakes your business can’t afford to make.
 Don’t say we didn’t warn you.

 1. Late payment complacency